SergiPerez73/Spotify/README.md

 * Content-Based filtering analyzes features of the products matching them to user's preferences.

 Although Recommendation Systems have evolved to use Collaborative filtering, it needs a lot of information of which products likes each user.
-On our case, we don't have access to such information as we can only know which songs liked a user that has given us permission to extract its prefrences.
+On our case, we don't have access to such information as we can only know which songs liked a user that has given us permission to extract its preferences.

 On the other hand, we can create a model that uses Content-Based filtering as we can obtain which songs we have listened to (ordered by the number of times we have listened them) and a lot of features from them thanks to Spotify API.
 Therefore, it has been decided that the best option for us is Content-Based filtering, which will also be much faster to train.

 ### 4.2.
 Features

 To train a Content-based model, we need some features from each song that describe it.
-This will make possible for the neural network to infer if we would like or not the song.
+This will make it possible for the neural network to infer if we would like or not the song.
 More precisely, from each song we will obtain 4 dense features and 4 sparse features.

 * Dense features have numerical values.
 On our case, we will know:
     * The duration of the song in milliseconds